Oliver-RC/DjangoBookings/README.md

   - When reviewing the site content, the images of both the blog detail page and meal detail page would shrink the image to fit.
 I have changed the viewport height in order to show the images correctly.
   - In the 'My Bookings' page, when using a small screen, the user does have to scroll right to see all the boking details.
 I have reduced the size of the table however I have not been able to completely change the layout to display vertically.
 I have used Bootstraps responsive class however, a further fix is needed to improve the UX on this page.
   - Part way through the development when migrating a new model change, it encountered an integrity error.
 This resulted in having to dumpdata from the other models and saving the information in a json file.
 I have kept the json data files in the app for safe keeping.
   - On the home page, latest news feed, the tiles overspill making them look off center on smaller devices.
-I beleive this is a bug as I have tried, max-width, viewport width without any success.
+I believe this is a bug as I have tried, max-width, viewport width without any success.
   - The menu page accordion, should normally be displayed open, so the blue hover colour is displayed, however I wanted the accordion to be closed when the page opened so the user could see the menu categories.
 There is a bug that will not allow me to change the blue hover.
 A further fix is required to improve the UX.

 ## Deployment